Top Ethical Issues in Digital Marketing To Solve in 2025

 Make the marketing effort educational and not promotional.

-But the situation remains extremely dangerous for some people having Google as an example and being the digital patron.
+But the situation remains extremely dangerous for some people, having Google as an example, and children as the digital patrons.
 While children enjoy online activities, most are unaware that online behavior is monitored by advertising.

 The most successful brands represent something that transcends classification.
 In the children's TV model, advertising is about the share of voice, not the share of conversation.

-By always being both classic and new, this brand appeals to kids and parents.
+By always being both classic and new, this brand appeals to kids and parents by always being classic and new.

 A new market is crucial for the emergence of new resources and the development of new communities.
 Global youth markets, however, are unlike any other market.